Rich Energy: Motorsports

+In 2017 Rich Energy sponsored British Superbike team True Heroes Racing.

-In October 2018, Rich Energy became title sponsor of the Formula One Haas Team.
-During a tumultuous 2019 campaign for the American team, Rich Energy left the team in September of that year.
+In October 2018, Rich Energy became the title sponsor of Haas F1 Team as Rich Energy Haas F1 Team.
 Originally, the company intended to get a sponsorship deal with Williams.
-However it is unclear whether the team rejected their offer or Rich Energy simply changed their mind.
-Rich Energy also attempted to purchase for £100 million the Sahara Force India team which had been put into administration by the High Court at the time.
-Storey claimed the deal had been finalised, however this was denied by the Indian racing team.
+However, it was unclear whether the team rejected the offer or Rich Energy simply changed their mind.
+Rich Energy also attempted to purchase Force India for £100 million which had been put into administration by the High Court at the time.
+Storey claimed the deal had been finalised but this was denied by the Indian racing team.

+In 2019 Rich Energy also sponsored British Indy Lights driver Toby Sowery and Australian GT drivers Rio Nugara and David Russell.

 In February 2020, Rich Energy was announced as the new title sponsor of British Superbike Championship race entrant OMG Racing.

 In July 2020, Rich Energy was announced as a sponsor of BTCC driver Michael Crees, who drives for BTC Racing.

 In 2021, Rich Energy branding could be seen on the BTCC Vauxhall Astras of Jason Plato and Daniel Lloyd.

 In April 2022, Storey did a deal for Rich Energy to become title sponsor of BTC Racing in the British Touring Car Championship.

+Boxing

+Rich Energy has sponsored Jay Carrigan-McFarlane, Lucas Browne, Jim Walker, Phil Campion and Gennady Golovkin.

+Other

+In 2016 British yachtsman Alex Thomson signed a sponsorship deal with Rich Energy.

+In 2021-2022 Rich Energy sponsored Jamaican Bobsleigh and Skeleton Federation.

 Controversies

-Brand legitimacy
+Company legitimacy

 Controversies regarding Rich Energy's credibility began to spread in the days following Rich Energy's attempt to purchase the Force India Formula One team.
 Internet forums and social media posts questioned the legitimacy of the company.
-The company's financial documentation was available through Companies House.
-Former CEO William Storey had denied the claims multiple times, stating that Rich Energy had produced 90 million drink cans, and that it was backed by £4 billion worth of endorsements despite there being no financial information corroborating this claim.
+Then-CEO William Storey had denied the claims multiple times, stating that Rich Energy had produced 90 million drink cans, and that it was backed by £4 billion worth of endorsements despite there being no financial information corroborating this claim and the company's financial documentation was available through Companies House.

 Copyright infringement

-In May 2019, Rich Energy Ltd. was involved in a court case with Whyte Bikes due to the stag-antler-logo being used by Rich Energy bearing too close a resemblance to the logo used by the bicycle company.
+In May 2019, Rich Energy Ltd. was involved in a court case with Whyte Bikes due to the stag-antler logo used by Rich Energy bearing too close a resemblance to the logo used by the bicycle company.
 Rich Energy lost the case, with the judge declaring that Rich Energy had misled the court by claiming they did not previously know about Whyte Bikes.

-On 18 July 2019, the Rich Energy Twitter account leaked alleged court documents, suggesting that the company, as well as former CEO William Storey, would be facing legal proceedings by Austrian energy drink company Red Bull GmbH in relation to Rich Energy's advertising slogan because Storey was regularly using Red Bull's own advertising slogans against them.
+On 18 July 2019, the Rich Energy Twitter account leaked alleged court documents, suggesting that the company, as well as William Storey, would be facing legal proceedings by Austrian energy drink company Red Bull GmbH in relation to Rich Energy's advertising slogan because Storey was regularly using Red Bull's own advertising slogans against them.